tcsarmento/AI-Code-Super-Challenge/README.md

 ## 👤 Credits

-This Design to Code Workshop was developed by [Paula Silva](https://github.com/paulanunes85), AI App and Software Developer [Global Black Belt at Microsoft Americas](https://www.linkedin.com/in/paulanunes/).focusing on bridging the gap between design and development through AI-powered automation.
-The workshop provides a comprehensive approach to implementing modern design-to-code workflows for enterprise software applications.
+This Challenges was developed by [Paula Silva](https://github.com/paulanunes85), AI App and Software Developer [Global Black Belt at Microsoft Americas](https://www.linkedin.com/in/paulanunes/).
 ---

 > **Challenge yourself, grow your skills, and have fun!**